laelbarlow/amoebae/README.md

           to use as reference genomes (see below).
         - Input query files must contain peptide (amino acid) sequences, and may be in either single-FASTA (for BLAST searches) or aligned multi-FASTA format (for profile searches with HMMer).
+These must be in valid FASTA format, which includes a sequence header prefixed by `>`.
         - Sequences that are accessible online via the [NCBI Protein database](https://www.ncbi.nlm.nih.gov/protein/) can be listed in the `config/queries.csv` file with the relevant [NCBI protein